Skip to content

 Allen & Heath Qu-SB✓ Sufficient⚠ BorderlineNo (SM7B) / Recommended (Ribbon)

-Antelope Zen Tour Synergy✓ Sufficient✓ SufficientNo, adequate gain across all types
+Antelope Zen Tour Synergy✓ Sufficient✓ SufficientNo — adequate gain across all mic types

 UA Volt 2 / Volt 476⚠ Marginal✗ InsufficientRecommended (SM7B) / Required (Ribbon)

 EIN Threshold: For the SM7B and RE20, look for a preamp EIN of −128 dBu or lower.
 For ribbon mics, you need −130 dBu or lower.
-Any interface without a published EIN spec should be treated as unverified until confirmed.
+Any interface without a published EIN spec should be treated as unverified until confirmed by your engineer.

 OS VersionStatusKnown IssueSafest Brand